jxz12/EcoBuilder/README.md

 verify high scores by checking matrices

 # Other
-score number colour can be green when it shouldn't make leaderboards more explorable score explanation and show highest on tap (or make it blink?) health and traits hide if empty tap
+make leaderboards more explorable score explanation and show highest on tap (or make it blink?) health and traits hide if empty tap